CCTC Foundation Board Members 2023

 CCTC School-To-Work Coordinator; SkillsUSA Advisor and Board Member

 Brad Wren is the School to Work Coordinator for CCTC.
 He sits on the SkillsUSA State Board of Directors and is an advisor for CCTC students.
 Mr. Wren is a member of the workforce team, part of the Step Forward organization.
 He is actively engaged with students and local businesses in order to bring education and industry together.
 Brad enjoys seeing CCTC students succeed in work and life.
-He is married to Amy Wren, Chair of the Accounting Department at LSUS and is the father of three children: Emily Feazel, Bradley Wren, Will Wren, and one grandson, Callum Feazel.
+He is the father of three children: Emily Feazel, Bradley Wren, Will Wren, and one grandson, Callum Feazel.

 Kilpatrick Life Insurance Company